 Katherine K. Stenerson, Principal Scientist

-The cannabis sativa (cannabis or marijuana) plant contains over 100 different terpenes and terpenoids, including mono, sesqui, di, and tri, as well as other miscellaneous compounds of terpenoid orgin.3 Although the terpene profile does not necessarily indicate geographic origin of a cannabis sample, it can be used in forensic applications to determine the common source of different samples.4 In addition, different cannabis strains have been developed which have distinct aromas and flavors; a result of the differing amounts of specific terpenes present.5 Humulus lupulus (common hops) and cannabis are both members of the family Cannabaceae.6 Consequently, there are similarities in the terpenes each contains.
-Terpenes give both plant commodities characteristic organoleptic properties and, in the case of cannabis, produce characteristic aromas when the buds are heated or vaporized.7
+Cannabis sativa (cannabis or marijuana) contains over 100 different terpenes and terpenoids, including mono, sesqui, di and tri, as well as other miscellaneous compounds of terpenoid orgin.1 Terpenes give the plant distinct organoleptic properties and produce characteristic aromas when the buds are heated or vaporized.2 Although the terpene profile does not necessarily indicate geographic origin of a cannabis sample, it can be used in forensic applications to determine the common source of different samples.3 In addition, different cannabis strains have been developed which have distinct aromas and flavors, a result of the differing amounts of specific terpenes present.4

-The terpenes identified in the cannabis sample (Figure 7) are indicated in Table 3.
-The profile was similar to those found previously in the analysis of dried cannabis.4,8 Peaks 1-27 in Figure 7 (with the exception of peak 7) were monoterpenes and monoterpenoids.
+The terpenes identified in the cannabis sample (Figure 1) are indicated in Table 1.
+The profile was similar to those found previously in the analysis of dried cannabis.3,5 Early eluting peaks generally were monoterpenes and monoterpenoids.
 The later eluting peaks consisted of sequiterpenes and caryophyllene oxide, which is a sequiterpenoid.
 The most abundant terpene was caryophyllene.
 The predominance of this compound could be due to the specific strain of cannabis tested, and/or the nature of the sample tested, which was dried.
-Previous studies have shown the level of this compound to increase significantly relative to other terepenes and terpenoids with drying.4 Consequently, the levels of the more volatile monoterpenes and terpenoids would be expected to be less, and this was observed to some degree.
-Among the monoterpenes and terpenoids the most abundant were α-pinene and d-Limonene.
+Previous studies have shown the level of this compound to increase significantly relative to other terepenes and terpenoids with drying.3 Consequently, the levels of the more volatile monoterpenes and terpenoids would be expected to be less, and this was observed to some degree.
+Among the monoterpenes and terpenoids, the most abundant were α-pinene and limonene.

 To continue reading please sign in or create an account.Don't Have An Account?